- >

 With BPM tools, enterprises can establish a systematic approach for optimizing and managing business processes.
 These tools enable business users with little to no coding experience to build workflows and connect disparate processes.

-For CIOs planning to achieve complete digital transformation, BPM can digitize processes across the organization, decrease IT costs, increase agility, and improve overall efficiency by involving business users and IT teams in the digitization initiatives.
+For CIOs planning to achieve complete digital transformation, understanding the advantages of business process management (BPM) is critical—BPM can digitize processes across the organization, decrease IT costs, increase agility, and improve overall efficiency by involving business users and IT teams in the digitization initiatives.

 General Benefits of Business Process Management

 Business Process Management (BPM) streamlines operations, increasing efficiency, reducing costs, and improving productivity.
-It helps identify bottlenecks, fosters collaboration, and enhances decision-making, leading to organizational competitiveness and growth.
+The advantages of BPM also include helping identify bottlenecks, fostering collaboration, and enhancing decision-making, leading to organizational competitiveness and growth.

 According to John Stretton, Associate Director of Process Automation at EDP Renewables.
 “Well-designed BPM systems play a key role in minimizing growing pains by helping employees navigate complex processes, increasing visibility into work queues, preserving and organizing institutional knowledge, and reducing reliance on email-based processes.